 Home contents insurance covers your possessions against fire, theft and other risks — but many of your possessions may not be covered by a standard home contents insurance policy.

 And it may be your most treasured possessions which fall through the net without adequate cover.
-To get them protected they must be identified, valued and considered individually by your insurance company.
+To get them protected they must be identified, valued and considered individually for non-standard household insurance by your broker.

 High value possessions need to be declared